 If you don’t put yourself out there, you’ll remain invisible.

 What’s the one thing you’re pretty sure would take your business to the next level but you’re not doing it?
-You’re reading a lot about it, you’re watching trainings about it… but you’re not actually doing it?
+You’re reading a lot about it, you’re engaged in trainings about it… but you’re not actually doing it?

 If you were to succeed in your business, what would your life look like?
 What would you be able to do?
 (For yourself, your family, the world.)
 Is your fear of _____ worth not having all of those things?
 Seems silly when you put it that way right?